 You are ineligible to participate in any extracurricular activity or public appearing co-curricular activity if the participation form has not been turned in.

 Students must be enrolled in Newton High School to participate in Newton High School extracurricular programs.
-Students attending Basic & Beyond Alternative School are ineligible to compete in extracurricular programs.
+Students attending West Academy must be enrolled in one course at NHS to be eligible to compete in extracurricular programs.